MirjamW/node_express_try/README.md

   * example: public/cat.gif is able to be requested by `http://127.0.0.1:8000/cat.gif`

 ## To-do
-* Implement models and views
 * Route and mvc creator script
-* Database objects for SQLite and MySQL
 * Express session handling